jhoelzel/jhoelzel.github.io/about.md

 - Storage and Backups with longhorn

 Github excerpts:
 - go-wait-for-k8s is a utility program written in Go that monitors the readiness of Kubernetes resources like Pods, Jobs, Deployments, StatefulSets, DaemonSets, and ReplicaSets.
-The program checks the readiness status of the specified resources in a given namespace at a specified interval and exits once all resources are ready or if the optional timeout is reached. <https://github.com/jhoelzel/go_wait_for_k8s>
+The program checks the readiness status of the specified resources in a given namespace at a specified interval and exits once all resources are ready or if the optional timeout is reached.
+It also included self-version-bumping using tags and automated container image build processes on commit to master <https://github.com/jhoelzel/go_wait_for_k8s>
 - SpInvalidFileNameFinder is a command-line tool written in Go that helps you find and optionally rename files and folders with invalid names for SharePoint.<https://github.com/jhoelzel/SpInvalidFileNameFinder>
 - Consoleman is a command-line utility that acts like Postman but runs in the console.
 You can use it to send HTTP requests to APIs and inspect the responses.
 Disclaimer: I am aware that this does not much more than curl, but it is an exercise using ASCII interfaces with golang and to prove the point that it is possible without dependencies. <https://github.com/jhoelzel/consoleman>